gonzalezJohnas/yarp-objectTracking/README.md

 Input
  - inputImage:i : Input port to receive image livestream
- - templateImage:i : Input port for the ROI to track Output
+ - templateImage:i : Input port for the ROI to track

+Output
  - trackerOutput:o : Ouput of the current tracking region in the live stream image
- - templateOutput:o : Template of thetemplateOutput tracking region
+ - templateOutput:o : Template image of tracking region

  ## RPC commands
  When connected to the RPC port this are the available command :
  - set trac : Will trac the ROI provide by the templateImage:i port
- - set trac TopLeft.x TopLeft.y BottomRight.x BottomRight.y : Will trac the ROI given by the coordinates
+ - set trac TopLeft.x TopLeft.y BottomRight.x BottomRight.y : Will track the ROI given by the coordinates
  - set trac sus : Suspend the tracking
 _________________
 # References